On the job injury or illness

 Completion of Form 801 initiates a workers' compensation claim.
-Subsequently, you will receive notifications from our workers' compensation insurance, Empire Pacific.
-If Empire Pacific determines that your injury or illness is work-related, they will accept your claim and notify you.
-If you claim is accepted, medical treatment for this injury or illness will be paid by Empire Pacific.
+Subsequently, you will receive notifications from our workers' compensation insurance, Tristar.
+If Tristar determines that your injury or illness is work-related, they will accept your claim and notify you.
+If you claim is accepted, medical treatment for this injury or illness will be paid by Tristar.

 Notify your supervisor and human resources immediately if your medical care provider instructs you not to work or provides you with work restrictions.
 Keep your supervisor and human resources apprised of any changes in your return to work date or any changes in your work restrictions.
 If you miss work, you will need to provide documentation from your medical care provider to your supervisor and human resources that you have been released to return to work.

 During the first three days that you miss work, you will use sick time.
 If you have no sick time, you will use vacation time and if neither are available, these days will be unpaid.

 Starting on the fourth consecutive day that you miss work, should your claim be accepted, you will receive time loss payments from Tristar.
 These payments are equal to your pay prior to your injury.
 Payment does not begin until your claim is accepted.

 While on an approved workers' compensation leave, you will continue to receive benefits provided you continue to pay your portion of the cost.